2017 New Zealand general election: National

 National was campaigning for a fourth term in government.
 If successful, it would have been the first four-term government since the Second National Government (1960–72), and the first four-term government under MMP.
 National revealed the design of its first tranche of party hoardings in early July, featuring leader Bill English and the slogan "Delivering for New Zealanders".

 On 20 August 2017, English announced that the government, if re-elected, planned to build ten new "Roads of National Significance" at a cost of $10.5 billion.
-Four-laning the Hawke's Bay Expressway, a solution for the Manawatu Gorge road (closed after rock falls in April 2017 and a long history of such falls), and a highway from Wellsford to Whangarei were included.
+Four-laning the Hawke's Bay Expressway, a solution for the Manawatū Gorge road (closed after rock falls in April 2017 and a long history of such falls), and a highway from Wellsford to Whangārei were included.

 The party announced on 13 August 2017 that it would create a new bootcamp for youth offenders at the Waiouru Military Camp.
 English said that there were about 150 "very serious young offenders".
 The justice minister said that a new Young Serious Offender (YSO) classification would be established for the group.

 Prime Minister Bill English and Health Minister Jonathan Coleman announced on 19 August 2017 that a new hospital costing more than $1.2 billion would be built to replace Dunedin Hospital, rather than refurbishing the existing building.
 It would be expected to open in 7–10 years.
 On 21 August, English and Coleman announced a pledge that 600,000 low income people would have access to $18 doctors' visits.
 The Community Services Card would also be expanded to an additional 350,000 people with low incomes and high housing costs.

 The party's infrastructure spokesman Steven Joyce announced on 2 September 2017 that a National Infrastructure Commission would be set up to help expand and oversee public–private partnerships (PPPs).
 The commission would supervise large infrastructure projects, such as the building of new schools, roads, and hospitals, which would be built as PPPs.
 It was likely that the first project would be the $50 million rebuild of Whangarei Boys' High School, but several other large projects totalling several billion dollars were also being considered.